-Our sincere thanks go out to our employees and advisors for their commitment to customers, and to our customers and policyholders for their continued confidence in us.
-We look forward to continuing to deliver on our promises.
+We'd like to extend our sincere thanks to our employees and advisors for their dedication, as well as to our customers and policyholders for your confidence in us.
+We're proud of the strong relationships we've built and look forward to delivering on our promises.

-Jeffrey Orr Chair of the Board
+Jeffrey Orr Chair of the Board Paul Mahon President and